Point Grey, Vancouver

 Some decade or two later the station moved onto Sea Island and was co-located with the Department of Transport's facilities at Vancouver International Airport.
 Transmitter site was on Garden City Road in Richmond.
 Receiver site was at the west end of the airport's (YYJ) main runway on Sea Island.

-After the 1950's this station was considered the major western Canadian marine wireless station.
+After the 1950's Point Grey was the major western Canadian marine wireless station.
 In the 1970's it had medium, high and very high frequency voice, phone patch, radioteletype and Morse facilities.
-By the end of the 1980's the station's usefulness had been bypassed with advances in communications, such as maritime satellite telephones and automated distress equipment, thus rendering Morse code and voice operations obsolete.
+By the end of the 1980's the station's usefulness had been bypassed with advances in communications, such as maritime satellite telephones and automated distress equipment.
+Vessels fitted with satellite equipment had a regular looking telephone and telex number and could be contacted easily by anyone.
+This rendered Morse code and voice operations obsolete.
 All the coast stations were reorganized and integrated with the Vessel Traffic systems.
-Presently all operational communications inthe coastal confluence zones are carried out via mountain top VHF voice radio, remotely controlled by either Prince Rupert or Victoria.
+Presently all operational communications in the coastal confluence zone is carried out via mountain top VHF voice radio, remotely controlled by either Prince Rupert or Victoria.
 Thus only VHF remains along the coast.

 A chronological order of Point Grey photos may be seen by here.

 1906 Cecil Doutre, Dominion Superintendent of Wireless Stations for the Departmentof Marine and Fisheries, and Eddie Hughes, Project Engineer, sail on the 'Quadra'.
 They make site selections for the new chain of wireless stations along the British Columbia west coast.
-Point Grey cliff top was one of the selected sites.
+One and a half acres on a Point Grey cliff top was one of the selected sites.
+Clearing the site and erecting the station was contracted to Royal City Mills for $3300.

-By November test messages are being exchanged with Victoria.
+By November test messages are being exchanged with Victoria at 30 words per minute.
 November 24 Colonist paper reports the five original stations will be open for business on December 15, 1907.
 A Fairbanks-Morse 3 Horse Power gasoline engine drove a 1kW alternating current generator.
-The transmitter is a Shoemaker type, with the open core transformer, tubular glass condensers, fixed spark gap with a helix inductance coil.
+The resulting 110 Volt 60 cycle current was stepped up to around 40 kVolts in the spark transmitter when the operator pressed his key.
+The transmitter, supplied by the International Wireless Construction Company of New York, is a Shoemaker type, with the open core transformer, tubular glass condensers, fixed spark gap with a helix inductance coil.
 A crystal detector radio receiver rounded out the installation.
-A 175 foot Douglas fir tree was used for support of anumbrella type antenna.
+A Douglas fir tree was used for support of an umbrella type antenna.
 Leonard James as operator.

 1908 Trail punched through 5 miles of forest to the 'outside'.
 Canadian Pacific Telegraph runs a line into the Station from Vancouver.
+Until this telegraph line was completed, any traffic the station received had to be resent to the Victoria station who then put the message on the telegraph line to Vancouver.
 J.H.
 Field relieves Morse as the OIC in February.
 Operator Morse moves on to Cape Lazo Wireless.
 Leonard James becomes OIC later in the year.
 Station becomes a two operator station with the addition of J.H.
 McDonald.
+Service now 8 AM to 11:30 PM

 1910 For $100 the British Columbia Telephone Company runs a telephone line out to the station from Vancouver.
 Rental is $10 per month.
 James and Macdonald are the operators.
 (Federal Gov't Sessional Papers 1917 record B.C.
 Telephone $8.50 monthly.)